app-generator/app-generator/docs/source/technologies/nextjs/drizzle-orm.rst

 		});

 With the above setup, we declare that we want to manually create our Drizzle schema files inside ``./src/drizzle/schema/`` and have Drizzle Kit output migration files from them to ``./src/drizzle/migrations/``.
 Clearly, we are planning to store all Drizzle stuff inside a ``./src/drizzle/`` directory of the Next.js app.

 The ``dbCredentials.url`` property to should evaluate to this pattern: ``postgres://db_username:db_password@db_host:db_port_no/db_name``

-Setting Up a ``pg`` Client for Drizzle
+Adding a ``pg`` Client for Drizzle
-""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""

 We need to then define a client to connect Postgres to Drizzle in Node.js environment.
 We can create a client with the ``pg`` ``Pool()`` constructor.
 So, create a ``./src/drizzle/`` directory.
 And then have a ``client.ts`` file like this:

-..	code-block:: typescript
+..	code-block:: javascript
 		:caption: ./src/drizzle/client.ts
 		:emphasize-lines: 2